openwpm/openwpm-crawler/README.md

 # OpenWPM Crawler

-Launch OpenWPM crawls using Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) workloads to run the crawl.
+Launch OpenWPM crawls using Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) workloads or stand up some docker-compose services to run the crawl in a distributed fashion.

 A Redis work queue is set up and loaded with the list of URLs to crawl.

-Containers in the Kubernetes job runs the OpenWPM crawler.py script which will continuously fetch sites to run and exit once there are no additional sites in the queue.
+Containers running either locally or in the cloud execute the OpenWPM crawler.py script which will continuously fetch sites to run and exit once there are no additional sites in the queue.

 ## Preparations